 New acting DHS Chief Chad Wolf tours new border wall as construction ramps up, calls it 'common sense’

-DONNA, Texas -- As the Trump administration ramps up its efforts to build 450-500 miles of border wall by the end of next year, new Acting Department of Homeland Security Secretary Chad Wolf toured new construction this week, and declared that such efforts to combat illegal immigration are “common sense.”
+DONNA, Texas -- As the Trump administration ramps up its efforts to build 450-500 miles of border wall by the end of next year, new Acting Department of Homeland Security (DHS) Secretary Chad Wolf toured new construction this week, and declared that such efforts to combat illegal immigration are “common sense.”

-“Simply put – walls work,” the new acting DHS chief said Thursday, speaking to reporters in Rio Grande Valley sector and surrounded by Border Patrol agents.
+“Simply put -- walls work,” the new acting DHS chief said Thursday, speaking to reporters in the Rio Grande Valley sector and surrounded by Border Patrol agents.
 “We have seen over and over again that when we construct a wall, illegal activity goes down.
 We saw it in the 1990s in San Diego, and we are seeing it today in El Paso.”

 IN SAN DIEGO, OFFICIALS SAY NEW WALL IS HELPING BRING BORDER NUMBERS DOWN